 We develop new trails

 Our network of trails offers walkers lots of opportunities to discover our region.
-At WALK, the centre of excellence for walking, we check the quality of the trails and adapt the infrastructure to meet the needs of walkers.
+At WALK, the competence centre for hiking, we check the quality of the trails and adapt the infrastructure to meet the needs of walkers.

 Not only are we focusing on excellent quality trails such as the Hermannsweg or Hansaweg, but also the walking trail network in the Lippe district as a whole because our aim is to continue upgrading it.
 We are also driving forward new projects such as the walking trail “Wasserpfad” and the development of certifiable circular walking trails around the Externsteine rocks with the strong support of the relevant walking associations (Teutoburgerwald Verein, Eggegebirgsverein, Lippischer Heimatbund).